ipsit33/DictionaryApp/README.md

               </ol>

 <h1>Topic: -Dictionary App</h1>
-Description: -contain meanings, examples, synonyms, and antonyms of the searched word and related words.
-Add the bookmark the word functionality.
+Description: A website where you can search the meaning of any word and contain meanings, examples, synonyms, and antonyms of the searched word and related words.
+Also you can add bookmark to any word of your choice.

 Pages